guardian/command-line-workshops/workshops/2-shells-and-shortcuts/exercise.md

 `cut` will help you isolate the input, and CSV files are delimited with commas. `sed` will help you strip any extra characters, should they appear in your output.
 </details>

-#### 3. Alter the command count the number of unique e-mails, and sort the output to show us the most prolific user.
+#### 3. Alter the command to display a count of the number of unique e-mails, and sort the output to show us the most prolific user.

 Here's an example of what the output might look like: